Home » Repayment » Student Loan Repayment Guide for Freelancers and the Self-Employed

 Sadly, programs like Public Service Loan Forgiveness (PSLF) will likely not be an option.
 The focus on the “public service” aspect of PSLF is the nature of the employer rather than the nature of the work.
 For example, an ER doctor at a private hospital would not be PSLF eligible, but an ER doctor at a government or 501(c)(3) hospital would be qualified.

-Unless you have created a 501(c)(3) non-profit entity, your freelance and self-employment work will not count for PSLF, regardless of how much good you do for the community.
+Unless you’ve established a 501(c)(3) non-profit organization, self-employment work won’t qualify for PSLF, regardless of how much benefit you provide the community.

-Any borrower who completes 20 or 25 years of income-driven repayment can have their student loans forgiven.
+However, there’s a forgiveness option available to all borrowers, regardless of their employer.
+Borrowers who completes 20 or 25 years of income-driven repayment can have their remaining student loans forgiven.

 Part-time freelancer student loan options

-Borrowers who are working a second job can get more aggressive with their student loan repayment.
+Borrowers working a second job have a unique opportunity to accelerate their student loan repayment.

 Retirement hack: Start an Individual 401(k)

-Student loan planning and strategy cannot be done in a vacuum.
-Borrowers need to consider other financial goals, especially retirement.
+Student loan planning cannot be done in a vacuum.
+Borrowers should consider other financial goals, with retirement planning being a prime example.

-This strategy isn’t the fastest way to eliminating federal student loans, but it creates monthly payment flexibility and savings for retirement.
-Self-employed student loan borrowers should give careful consideration to how an Individual 401(k) can be used to accomplish their financial goals.
+This strategy isn’t the quickest way to eliminating federal student loan debt, but it offers valuable monthly payment flexibility and increases retirement savings.
+Self-employed student loan borrowers should give careful consideration to how an Individual 401(k) could be used to accomplish their broader financial goals.

 Other financial considerations